Skip to main content

 Typical order of statements:

-IMPORT … -- import sources from external definitions
+IMPORT ... -- import other SQRL scripts

 CREATE TABLE ... -- define internal & external sources

-EXPORT … -- explicit sinks
+EXPORT MyTable TO ... -- write table data to sinks

 At compile time the statements form a directed-acyclic graph (DAG).

-Each node is then assigned to an execution engine according to the optimizer and the compiler generates the data processing code for that engine.
+Each node is then assigned to an enabled execution engine according to the optimizer and the compiler generates the data processing code for that engine.

 SQRL inherits full FlinkSQL grammar for